kiddigital/domoticz/OpenAPI/README.md

                     /scenes                     -> all scenes
                     /about                      -> information on the domoticz instance /logs                       -> logs from domoticz
+                    /status                     -> status of domoticz, can be used for monitoring purposes

     The below resources are 'subsets of devices' from a specific group/filter AND in active state /dashboard                  -> Retrieve dashboard info